Xavier Rodriguez: Federal judicial service

-On May 1, 2003, President George W. Bush nominated Rodriguez to the United States District Court for the Western District of Texas to a seat vacated by Judge Edward C. Prado, who was elevated to the 5th Circuit Court on May, 13, 2003.
-He was confirmed by the United States Senate on July 31, 2003.
-He received his commission on August 1, 2003.
-Rodriguez has been considered a candidate for a vacancy on the United States Court of Appeals for the Fifth Circuit, along with District Judge Marina Marmolejo.
+On May 1, 2003, President George W. Bush nominated Rodriguez to the United States District Court for the Western District of Texas to a seat vacated by Judge Edward C. Prado, who was elevated to the United States Court of Appeals for the Fifth Circuit on May, 13, 2003.
+He was confirmed by the United States Senate on July 31, 2003 and received his commission on August 1, 2003.
+Rodriguez had been considered a candidate for a vacancy on the United States Court of Appeals for the Fifth Circuit, along with District Judge Marina Marmolejo.